 Long Island Family Court Lawyers

-A court must make child custody and support orders in every New York divorce or custody matter.
-The guiding principle in a child support matter is to consider the child’s best interests.
-The court has a great deal of discretion to fashion what they believe is an appropriate order.
+A court is required to make child custody and support orders in every New York divorce or custody matter.
+New York courts have a great deal of discretion to draft orders.

-Even though this seems simple, child support determinations are often a matter of debate.
+The family court is obligated to consider child support and award as appropriate.
+Child support determinations are often a matter of debate.
 A parent’s income might include business income, interest income and assets that could be invested to produce additional income.
 The court often has to make a judgment call as to whether certain income or deductions count for a child support calculation.
-It’s important to work with a Long Island family court lawyer in order to help you prepare evidence to present to the court.
+It’s important to work with a long island family court lawyer in order to help you prepare evidence to present to the court.

 The court also makes determinations about how each party should contribute to the child’s health insurance expenses.
 The court can order one or both parents to obtain health insurance for the child.
 If a parent fails to get health insurance when they’re ordered to, they might be solely responsible for the child’s health care expenses.
 Child care costs are another important addition to child support costs.